El Pollo Loco (United States): Locations outside North America

 Under Denny's and its successors, El Pollo Loco, Inc., had sold franchise licenses to operators based in East Asia.

 In 1987, TW Services made a deal with the major Japanese trading company Mitsui & Co. to open 484 restaurants across Japan, at the same time that Taco Time and Taco Bell were opening their first locations in the country.
 The first of these opened in Tokyo in 1988.
 All of the Japanese locations closed by 1994.

 By 1997, EPL, Inc., had franchises located in Malaysia, Singapore, and the Philippines.
 The franchise licenses for both Malaysia and Singapore has since lapsed.

+Philippines

+The first location in the Philippines was opened at the SM Megamall in Mandaluyong City in 1991.
 In July 2016, the Delgado family, owners of the El Pollo Loco franchise in the Philippines, filed a lawsuit against EPL, Inc. in the Regional Trial Court so it could retain the El Pollo Loco trademark in that country after the franchise contract had terminated.
 In the following year, The Bistro Group acquired the brand with its two locations, in the SM Megamall and in the SM Mall of Asia, in July 2017.